mirca/mirca.github.io-www/_posts/2017-09-21-geerts-conjecture.md

 for some non-zero constant $$ \alpha $$.

-Substituting this assumption in our set of equations above, it follows that
+Substituting this assumption in (1), it follows that

 $$
 \begin{align}